jeffersonvivanco/HTTP_Notes/java_keytool.md

 to manipulate Java Keystores, and is included with Java.
 A *Java Keystore* is a container for authorization certificates or public key certificates, and is often used by Java-based applications for encryption, authentication, and serving over HTTPS.
+A keystore is a password protected file often with JKS extension.
+Keystore is not a digital certificate.
 Its entries are protected by a keystore password.
 A keystore entry is identified by an *alias* and it consists of keys and certificates that form a trust chain.

 ## Creating and Importing Keystore Entries